endurantgames/cosmiclegends/src/classes/inventor.md

 Stately Skyscraper

+:   *Prerequisite: You can't have another __Hero Cave__ Ability.*
-:   You have a base of operations at the top of a tall building.
+    You have a base of operations at the top of a tall building.
     When you make a skill roll in that building, add 2 to the dice pool.
+    This is a *Hero Cave* Ability.

 TBD